Extinguish PTSD Fund

 What is it?

-We take care of the cost so that these providers can take care of our first responders.
+We take care of the cost so that these providers can care for our first responders.

 Why we created it